Archive for November, 2009

 Our health is nothing to take for granted.
 As we all know, the healthcare industry has enough struggles of its own.
 If we can do our own research, listen to our primary care professional, and take every preventable measure to ensure that we get the proper vitamins and nutrients each and every day, we will be doing our part to improving not only the healthcare industry, but also our health.

-According to TriVita, "the key to bone health is calcium and Vitamin D. These are the two essential ingredients that will help you maintain the strength of your skeletal system, ensure regular cellular activity, proper cardiac function, and preserve the health of other vital body systems."
+According to TriVita®, “the key to bone health is calcium and Vitamin D. These are the two essential ingredients that will help you maintain the strength of your skeletal system, ensure regular cellular activity, proper cardiac function, and preserve the health of other vital body systems.”

 Jeffrey Sloe

-TriVita Independent Business Affiliate, 12871028
+TriVita Independent Business Owner, 12871028

 The above information presented herein is intended for educational purposes only.
 These statements have not been evaluated by the FDA and are not intended to diagnose, cure, treat or prevent disease.
 Individual results may vary, and before using any supplements, it is always advisable to consult with your own health care provider.